flora515/sarcasm-project-report/README.md

 #### Model Fine-Tuning

-The pretrained RoBERTa (for sequence classification) model served as our base model for the fine-tuning on sarcasm detection.
+The pretrained RoBERTa (for sequence classification) model served as our base model for fine-tuning it on sarcasm detection.
 In our training parameters, we specified a learning rate of 1e-5, 2 epochs
 ...
 - explain choice of parameters
 - measures to ensure validity of the model